Top 250 MoviesMost Popular MoviesTop 250 TV ShowsMost Popular TV ShowsMost Popular Video GamesMost Popular Music VideosMost Popular Podcasts

 99+ Photos

 Paul Henreid was born Paul Georg Julius Freiherr von Hernreid Ritter von Wasel-Waldingau in Trieste, in the Austro-Hungarian Empire.
-He was the son of Marie Luise Heilig (Lendecke) and Baron Karl Alphons Hernreid.
-His father was an aristocratic banker, who was born to a Jewish family whose surname was changed from Hirsch to Hernreid.
+He was the son of Marie Luise Heilig (Lendecke) and Baron Karl Alphons Hernreid, an aristocratic banker and financial adviser to Emperor Franz Josef, who was born to a Jewish family and whose name was changed from Carl Hirsch to Karl von Hernreid as he converted from Judaism to Catholicism in 1904 due to anti-semitism in Austria-Hungary.

 Paul grew up in Vienna and studied at the prestigious Maria Theresa Academy (graduating in 1927) and the Institute of Graphic Arts.
 For four years, he worked as translator and book designer for a publishing outfit run by Otto Preminger, while training to be an actor at night.
 Preminger was also a protégé (and managing director) of Max Reinhardt.
 After attending one of Henreid's acting school performances, Preminger introduced him to the famous stage director and this led to a contract.
 In 1933, Paul made his debut at the Reinhardt Theatre in "Faust".
 He subsequently had several leading roles on the stage and appeared in a couple of Austrian films.
 Paul, like his character Victor Laszlo in Casablanca (1942), was avidly anti-fascist.
 He accordingly left continental Europe and went to London in 1935, first appearing on stage as Prince Albert in "Victoria the Great" two years later.